terraform-ibm-modules/.github/.github/PULL_REQUEST_TEMPLATE.md

 ### Description

 Replace this text with a summary of the changes in this PR.
 Include why the changes are needed and context about the changes.
 List required dependencies.
-If there is a GIT issue for the change, please link it too.
+If there is a Git issue for the change, please link to it.

 ### Types of changes in this PR